neha28kudale/cloud-devops/Readme.md

 ⸻

-👤 Leadership

-Topic Lead: Aarushi Garg

-“DevOps leadership is about designing systems that empower teams.”

-⸻

 🙏 Special Thanks

 Special thanks to the Smartly Creators Program, enabling developers, engineers, and innovators to master cloud-native technologies and build reliable, automated, production-ready systems.